mihailop13/Cinema-booking-system/README.md

 ![VisitorOptionsSC](Gui%20screenshots/VisitorOptionsSC.png)

 ### Select Movie
-If the visitor chooses to reserve a ticket, they can select the movie they are interested in.
+If the visitor chooses to reserve a ticket, they can select the movie they are interested in.<br>
+Using the API, 10 movies were fetched along with all the accompanying data.<br>
 ![SelectMovieVisitor](Gui%20screenshots/SelectMovieVisitor.png)

 ### Select Projection